DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "What are you talking about?"

-In response the foreign gods hero returned a dubious look.
+In response the sidhes hero returned a dubious look.

 "This is my new power.
 And world reincarnation?
 What is it?"